 Brooks Cascadia 16 review and lab test

-The Brooks Cascadia 16 is a stiff, supportive, protective trail running shoe designed for long hauls on aggressive terrain.
+The Brooks Cascadia 16 is a stiff, supportive, protective trail running shoe that's great for long hauls on aggressive terrain.

 It’s been in the Brooks catalog for over a decade and a half, and back when it first came out it was the modern, new kid on the block blazing trails.
 Its reputation followed its lifespan even as better, lighter, and more exciting trail shoes appeared at the trailheads.